 Australian based music producer focusing on solo artist or band recordings.

-Big Sister Studio is a recording space located in Cairns, Far North Queensland and was set up in 2011 by Mark Myers.
+Mountain Kauri Studio is a recording space located on the Atherton tablelands, Far North Queensland and was set up in 2020 by Mark Myers.
 Mark recorded, produced and played with Townsville band The Middle East from 2009 - 2011, touring Australia, Europe & North America.

 As a producer Mark has recorded over 200 bands and has won four QMUSIC awards (including best album and best song), an musicNT award and has been nominated for an ARIA.

 A strong focus on tones & textures, instrumentation, arrangements, attention to detail (but not perfection) and getting a good sound at the source rather than fixing it in the mix.
-The studio consists of 3 rooms; a control room, a live room and an amp room.
+The studio consists of 2 rooms; a control room, a live room.

 Q: Describe the most common type of work you do for your clients.